 ActivArmor™ at JOI

 Unexpected injuries and broken bones are debilitating and tend to halt life and active lifestyles.
 ActivArmor™ empowers patients with the freedom to be able to maintain their active lifestyles while an injury or broken bone is healing.
 Experience the new way to heal from sprains and breaks that JOI and ActivArmor™ collaboratively offer!
+ActivArmor is now offered at JOI San Marco and JOI Baptist South locations.

 Check out ActivArmor™ in Action